NavyaKassa/RTL_Workshop/Day1/README.md

 6. [Summary](./Day_1/6_summary.md)

-## 1. What is Simulator, Design & Test Becnch?
+## 1. What is Simulator, Design & Test Bench?

 ### Simulator:
 A simulator is a software tool that models the behavior of a digital circuit described in HDL (Hardware Description Language) like Verilog or VHDL, and allows designers to verify if the logic works as intended.